PrinceMahdi/Smart-brain-app/README.md

 # Note

-Please be aware that if the website isn't working for you, it's because the API goes offline quite often.
+Please be aware that if the website isn't working for you, it's because the API goes offline quite often since it's a free account.
 Give it a few minutes and resume using the demo!

 # Demo Site